diogotcorreia/master-thesis/docs/content/ch05-results.typ

 A particularity of the `sys` module is that it has a `modules` dictionary that contains a reference to every module already loaded by the application, allowing easy traversal to `deepdiff.serialization`.
-Therefore, a possible exploit, that can lead to @rce, is to first set a value to `Opcode` and then use that to traverse to and modify `SAFE_TO_IMPORT` to include `posix.system`.
+Therefore, a possible exploit that can lead to @rce, is to first set a value to `Opcode` and then use that to traverse to and modify `SAFE_TO_IMPORT` to include `posix.system`.
 After that, another request can be made to trigger @rce via